frank-evans/portfolio/README.md

 ## Usage

 To play the Interactive Space portion of the portfolio, just click/tap in space to navigate the spaceship and shoot the objects.
 Three special objects will showcase top projects.
 Scroll down the page for a more traditional portfolio experience.
 Projects have links to their codebase and live builds in the top right of their respective windows.
+I hope you enjoy, thank you.